paperplanefactory/rate-my-post/readme.txt

 * Added double vote protection via user id (applies to logged in users but not admins)

 = 3.0.0 =
-* Renamed to Rate my Post - WP Rating System
+* Renamed to Rate My Post - WP Rating System
 * Code refactor, many parts have been rewritten
 * Shortcode accepts post id parameter
 * Average rating is now stored in post meta